-To organize all of this, your builder will typically act as a general contractor and coordinate all of the specialized trade contractors who construct your home.
+To organize all of this, your builder will typically act as a general contractor and coordinate all of the specialized trade contractors who build your home.

 Scheduling each step in your home’s construction is an art and a science — and each crew depends on contractors prior to their work.
 Your builder will set a timeline in place and monitor construction throughout.
 The foundation crew provides a solid base.
 The framing crew’s job is to construct a skeleton of your home that’s square and true.
 The sheetrock crew installs drywall, creating a smooth surface to hang kitchen cabinets.